 1. Do I always need a Perit for a shell form project?

 Not always.
-A Perit (warranted architect/engineer) is required only if works involve structural changes or need a planning permit.
-For interior layouts without structural modification, no Perit is required.
+A Perit (warranted architect or engineer) is required only if works involve structural modifications or need a planning permit.
+For interior layouts without structural changes, no Perit is required.
+As your interior designer, I prepare the complete design package and coordinate with your Perit and contractors when one is involved, so responsibilities are clearly defined from the start.

 2. Who provides the certificates for water and electrical connections?

 The certificates are issued directly by the authorised contractors licensed by REWS who carry out the works.
-These documents are required before utilities can be connected and are not provided by the Perit.
+These documents are required before utilities can be connected and are not provided by the interior designer or the Perit.
+All contractors in my network are familiar with these requirements.

 3. Can I hire my own contractors?